1981 warning strike in Poland: Background

-Most members of Solidarity's National Coordinating Commission (NCC) were in favour of an all-national, general strike, which would completely paralyse the country until all details of the Bydgoszcz events had been explained and those guilty punished.
-Few were against such action, such as Bronisław Geremek, who said that the decision for an unlimited general strike would be a decision for a national insurrection.
-Finally, during the 23 March 1981 meeting in Bydgoszcz, the majority of the members of the National Coordinating Commission voted in favour of the moderate proposal, suggested by Lech Wałęsa.
-According to this proposal, a four-hour national warning strike would take place on Friday, 27 March 1981 between 8 a.m. and 12 pm.
+Most members of Solidarity's National Coordinating Commission (NCC) were in favor of a nationwide, general strike, which would completely paralyze the country until all details of the Bydgoszcz events had been clarified and those guilty punished.
+A few were against such action, such as Bronisław Geremek, who said that the decision for an unlimited general strike would be a decision for a national insurrection.
+Finally, during the 23 March 1981 meeting in Bydgoszcz, the majority of the members of the National Coordinating Commission voted in favour of a more moderate proposal, suggested by Lech Wałęsa.
+He advocated a four-hour national warning strike to be held on Friday, 27 March 1981 between 8 a.m. and 12 p.m.
 Wałęsa's proposal was accepted only after a heated all-night session, during which the Solidarity leader threatened to walk out.
-On 22 March during the service transmitted by the Polish Radio, Bishop Stefan Wyszyński appealed both to the government and Solidarity to "work out mutual rights and duties"; he also mentioned several times the danger of a "foreign factor".
-On 26 March, Wyszyński personally talked with General Jaruzelski; two days later, he met Wałęsa and other Solidarity activists.
+On 22 March during the church service transmitted by Polish Radio, Bishop Stefan Wyszyński appealed both to the government and Solidarity to "work out mutual rights and duties"; he also mentioned several times the danger of a "foreign factor".
+On 26 March, Wyszyński personally talked with General Jaruzelski; two days later, he met with Wałęsa and other Solidarity activists.

 The demands of the opposition were: